Universal Records (1995−2006)

-As of 2022, The label remains dormant but has been credited as a copyright-holder under a few present-day releases.
+As of 2023, the label remains dormant but has been credited as a copyright-holder under a few present-day releases.

 History

-Founded in 1995 as Rising Tide Records, the label would ultimately begin to thrive the following year when its name was changed to Universal Records to complement the branding overhaul of the Universal Studios structure since MCA Inc. was purchased from Matsushita Electric by Seagram.
-The label, which is actually the second incarnation (the first one was a short-lived underground imprint of MCA Records that existed from 1988 to 1989) was created by former Universal Music Group chairman Doug Morris (who now heads Sony Music Entertainment) and Daniel Glass, who became its president.
+Founded in 1995 as Rising Tide Records, the label would ultimately begin to thrive the following year when its name was changed to Universal Records to complement the branding overhaul of the Universal Studios structure since MCA Inc. was purchased from Matsushita Electric (now Panasonic) by Seagram.
+The label was created by former Universal Music Group chairman and CEO Doug Morris and Daniel Glass (founder of Glassnote Records), who became its president.

+In 1996, to complement the MCA renaming into Universal, MCA Music Entertainment Group was also rebranded into what is known today as Universal Music Group.
+With that in place, Universal Records was to operate under the newly renamed UMG banner.

 Universal Records had success in breaking new artists, including the multi-platinum debut of Erykah Badu, Billie Myers, Goldfinger, Akon and the Lost Boyz.
-Glass formed relationships with independent record labels as Kedar Entertainment and Mojo Records.
+Glass formed relationships with independent record labels such as Kedar Entertainment and Mojo Records.
+Universal also brought in and took over Uptown Records following founder Andre Harrell's departure.
+Following Heavy D's dropping from the imprint in 1997, Universal folded Uptown in 1999.

 New Orleans, Louisiana based record company Cash Money Records, led by Ronald "Slim" Williams and Bryan "Baby/Birdman" Williams, signed a three-year $30 million distribution deal with Universal Records in March 1998.
 Under the terms of the deal, the Williams were given a $3 million advance each year and a credit of $1.5 million for each of the up to six artists that they had at the time.
 After recouping, Universal Records would retain 15% of profits from album sales, while Cash Money retained 85% as well as ownership of all master recordings.
 Cash Money's first success under Universal was Juvenile's November 1998 release, 400 Degreez.
-The album peaked at number 9 on the Billboard Top 200 and would ultimately go on to be certified quadruple platinum in the US.
+Peaking in the top 10 on the Billboard 200, the album would ultimately go on to be certified quadruple platinum in America.
+Cash Money and Universal also launched Lil Wayne's career with his November 1999 album Tha Block Is Hot, which was a top three Billboard 200 album and later certified platinum in America.